 Instructional Technology Consultation

-Faculty Peer Support
+Faculty Peer Support and Mentoring

 Members of the CTLT and several members of the Committee for Teaching and Learning are trained instructional facilitators and have the ability to offer individualized support to instructors at all levels of experience.
 This peer support is design to enhance and support teaching at UNBC.
-Contact Heather Smith for more information.

-Annual Lecture on Implementing Teaching Excellence at UNBC
+Robert W. Tait Annual Lecture on Implementing Teaching Excellence at UNBC

 As Dean of Graduate Studies at UNBC between 2002-2007, Dr. Robert Tait played a pivotal role in enhancing the profile of teaching and learning at UNBC.
 His leadership has been central to the expansion of teaching and learning activities at UNBC.
 Moreover, Robert Tait had a vision for teaching excellence that was beyond UNBC and was a mentor to many junior faculty who have since gone on to win UNBC and 3M teaching awards.
 The terms of reference for the lecture reflect the work of Robert Tait.
 They reflect a holistic understanding of teaching and learning, and about action, not just reflection.